How much does a divorce cost? Start-Finish

 How much does a divorce cost start to finish?

-This post will show you the estimated cost for your divorce including any additional charges.
+This post will outline what actions are carried out and why some people have to pay additional charges.
 Additional charges are unexpected costs that you may have to pay depending on your situation.
-These costs will be explained in full.

 There are 4 steps to divorce, these are as follows: